LBHackney-IT/council-tax-bill-plan-b/README.md

 It will then show you the accounts available to you.

-2. Select to use the `DevelopmentAPIs` account
+2. Select to use the `ProductionAPIs` account
 3. Enter a name for the CLI profile e.g. `hackney-dev`
 4. Verify the profile by listing AWS S3 buckets
 ```